VeronicaRamirezMoreno/LAB-104-js-strings-functions/readme.md

 ### 1.2/ **moreNerdy(string)**

-This function have to make your strings more nerdy: Replace all:
+This function has to make your strings more nerdy: Replace all:
   - `'a'` or `'A'` with `4`
   - `'e'` or `'E'` with `3`.
   - `'l'` with `1`.